 Providing information about how their condition affects them.
-They should be fully involved in discussions about their medical support needs and contribute as much as possible to the development of, and comply with, their individual healthcare plan.
+They should be fully involved in discussions about their medical support needs and contribute as much as possible at an age-appropriate level to the development of, and comply with, their individual healthcare plan their child's individual healthcare plan and may be involved in its drafting.
+They should carry out any action they have agreed to as part of its implementation, eg provide medicines and equipment and ensure they or another nominated adult are contactable at all times

-Parents are responsible for:
+Parents_are responsible for:

 - Providing the school with sufficient and up-to-date information about their child's medical needs.
-They may in some cases be the first to notify the school that their child has a medical condition. - Parents are key partners and should be involved in the development and review of their child's individual healthcare plan, and may be involved in its drafting.
-They should carry out any action they have agreed to as part of its implementation, eg provide medicines and equipment and ensure they or another nominated adult are contactable at all times.
+They may in some cases be the first to notify the school that their child has a medical condition - Parents are key partners and should be involved in the development and review of